 Download the Hong Kong Disneyland app.
 It will have a list of all characters that could possibly appear in the parks, but not all characters appear every day.
 If you don’t see meeting times that character isn’t appearing anymore that day.
 There are some regulars but others rotate (like Woody was there our first day but Jessie and Buzz took his place the second).

 After the park opens, the app populates with the meeting times for each of the characters.
 Meeting a ton of characters is pretty simple: show up and line up 5 minutes before a character is supposed to appear.
 You’ll guarantee seeing that character and have a short wait time to boot.
 My daughter and I spent our second day just meeting characters, and though we missed Mickey and Minnie, we got to see a ton (including the aforementioned Jessie and Buzz).
+And with the new spot in Adventureland, you’ll have a lot more chances to meet characters!

 11. Get stickers, stickers, stickers!